SashkaPIX/-Calculator/README.md

 # -Calculator
-To run you need .NET Framework 4.6.1
+To see the code you need .NET Framework 4.6.1